diku-dk/futhark-ad-sc22/README.md

 figures 6/7/8/9/11/12/13 in the Futhark AD submission to SC22, "AD for an Array Language with Nested Parallelism".

 The artifact is distributed as a Docker container.
+It can also be run without Docker, although there are many dependencies.
+A section below describes how to do this.

 ## Requirements
 ### Hardware